 Here we will further discuss the differences and benefits of each.

-If the damage to your vehicle is not caused by a collision or accident, Comprehensive Insurance coverage can pay for the repair of replacement of the vehicle or its parts.
+If the damage to your vehicle is not caused by a collision or accident, comprehensive insurance coverage can pay for the repair or replacement of the vehicle or its parts.

 Damages other than collisions covered under this insurance include:

 One of the most critical insurances for independent contractors is motor truck cargo insurance.
 This provides coverage for freight, commodity, goods, or items that you are hauling and transporting.

 In case of lost or damaged cargo due to fire, collision, or theft, this liability insurance should pay for the amount required from you.

 Frequently confused with previous coverage, motor truck general liability covers any damage or injury you may have caused while performing business activities.
 Take note that these damages or injuries are directly unrelated to ones caused by your truck; it focuses more on your trucking business operations.